 Instead of braising short ribs in the oven, you can use the slow cooker instead.
 This is a great way to turn this recipe into a quick weeknight meal.
 Follow steps 1-4, then pour everything in a slow-cooker.
 Cook on low for 7-8 hours or high for 3-5 hours.

-Carefully spoon as many short ribs onto a plate or bowl, spoon the thickened juices over the top, along with the carrots and onions.
-Serve this dish with…
+To serve, carefully spoon as many short ribs onto a plate or bowl, spoon the thickened juices over the top, along with the carrots and onions.
+And serve with a side…

 - 2 TB extra virgin olive oil

 - 3 lbs bone-in beef short ribs 6-8 short ribs, depending on size

 - 7 carrots halved (just cut the whole carrots in half so they easily fit in the pot)